Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Experiments

-In Figure \ref{fig:alpha}, we conduct an ablation study to examine the impact of the coefficient $\alpha$ in our method on both utility and privacy (and the effect on loss gap is reported and analyzed in Appendix~\ref{sec:loss_gap}).
-The analysis is based on CIFAR-100.
-As is shown in Figure \ref{fig:alpha}, our findings are in alignment with the insights provided in Section~\ref{sec:method}.
-As the $\alpha$ decreases, the effect of the loss gap becomes less significant, leading to a gradual decrease in adaptation strength.
-On the other hand, a smaller $\alpha$ value brings our loss function closer to the conventional regularization, thereby increasing the privacy risk.
-Conversely, A larger $\alpha$ leads to stronger regularization on sensitive parameters, culminating in underfitting, which consequently diminishes accuracy.
+\paragraph{How does $\alpha$ affect utility and privacy?} We conduct an ablation study to investigate the effect of the hyperparameter $\alpha$ on our method's performance.
+As shown in Figure \ref{fig:alpha}, our findings align with insights provided in Section~\ref{sec:method}.
+As $\alpha$ increases, the regularization increasingly focuses on the small subset of parameters with high privacy sensitivity.
+On the other hand, a smaller $\alpha$ brings our loss function closer to conventional regularization, increasing privacy risk.
+Conversely, a larger $\alpha$ leads to stronger regularization of sensitive parameters, resulting in underfitting and lower accuracy.
+Additionally, we perform experiments to investigate the impact of $\alpha$ on the loss gap in Appendix~\ref{sec:loss_gap}.
+The results show that the loss gap continuously decreases as $\alpha$ increases, indicating that $\alpha$ effectively modulates the weighting of privacy-sensitive parameters.

-\paragraph{What's the difference between PAST and $\ell1/\ell2$ regularization?}~ We compare our method with $\ell1/\ell2$ regularization on CIFAR-100 (by fixing the adaptive weight $\gamma_i$ in Equation (\ref{eq:past_loss}) to a constant ), and present the results in Figure \ref{fig:ablation_cifar100_resnet18}.
-Specifically, we used four combinations during tuning: $\ell1$ regularization (L1), $\ell1$ regularization + adaptive weight (L1+Ours), $\ell2$ regularization (L2), and $\ell2$ regularization + adaptive weight (L2+Ours).
-For the $\ell1/\ell2$ regularization, we adjust the regularization weight $\lambda$ to achieve the desired utility-privacy trade-off.
-Dots of each color in Figure \ref{fig:ablation_cifar100_resnet18} represent the performance of a tuning mechanism under different hyperparameter settings.
-As observed, PAST (L1+Ours) outperformed the others.
-This demonstrates the importance of incorporating adaptive regularization weights in achieving robust defense against MIAs.

-\paragraph{How does $\lambda$ affect PAST?} $\lambda$ in Equation (\ref{equ:PAST}) represents a base level of regularization applied to all weights, similar to the influence in $\ell1$ regularization.
-We fixed $\lambda$ at different values (\{0.0001, 0.0005, 0.001, 0.002\}) on CIFAR-10 and adjusted alpha to plot a utility-privacy curve for each $\lambda$ (In Figure~\ref{fig:ablation_lambda}).
-Within a certain range ($\lambda=0.0005,0.001$ here), the trade-off curve remains stable; however, when $\lambda$ is too large, the trade-off cannot achieve high utility (e.g., $\lambda=0.002$ here).
-On the other hand, when $\lambda$ is too small, the overall regularization strength is too weak, resulting in an effect closer to the base, which leads to higher privacy leakage (e.g., $\lambda=0.0001$ here)